 One of the options for loft conversion that is very popular especially in detached and semi-detached properties that have hipped roofs, is the gable loft conversion.
 This is because the conversion requires this type of sloping roof.
 This kind of conversion is ideal for people in semi-detached and detached properties and will allow them to create much more space in their homes.
-Here is our guide to what is involved in the hip to gable loft conversion.
+Here is our guide to what is involved in the hip to gable loft conversion in London.

 Let’s start by explaining what we mean by hip to gable.
 Many properties will have a hipped roof which just means a roof that has a sloping side in addition to the slopes that there are at the front and back.
 What this also means is that the loft space that exists may be limited and that this type of conversion will be the only way to achieve an expansion of a property.
 The hip to gable loft conversion will achieve the extension to your property by putting a vertical wall known as a gable in place of the sloping roof.
 This will provide the space needed for the loft conversion.
 Once the work is complete it will have extended the area of the side roof so that the hipped roof that had previously had an inward slope has become a vertical wall that has turned it into a gable roof.